healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 *   Keep Warm (10%) - **7.5**/undefined

-The Elite Gourmet Electric Glass Kettle (EKT-602) didn’t perform well in our two most important tests—Boiling Time and Energy Consumption.
-Surprisingly, its performance in our Noise Level and Keep Warm tests were better than many of its competitors.
+The Elite Gourmet Electric Glass Kettle (EKT-602) failed to perform well enough in our two most important tests—Boiling Time and Energy Consumption.
+Surprisingly, its performance in our Noise Level and Keep Warm tests were better than many other competitors.

 ### Boiling Time